nugwuegbu/medcor_new_backend/replit.md

 - July 04, 2025.
 Updated chat system to detect nearby place queries and trigger NEARBY_SEARCH command for backend processing
 - July 05, 2025.
 Implemented avatar minimize feature - when searching for places or showing links, HeyGen avatar shrinks to circle size and moves to right corner while screen becomes white writing area
 - July 05, 2025.
 Updated initial greeting to "Hi, how can I assist you?" followed by weather information formatted as "So your location is [location] - [temperature]°C, [condition]" and appearance compliment
+- July 05, 2025.
+Removed static "Hello!
+How can I assist you today?" text that was permanently displayed on screen - greeting is now only spoken by avatar, not shown as text

 ## User Preferences